 Although I did the first two winters of the project working alone, the remainder of the project involved work with a number of additional people.
 In particular I am indebted to Mike Kirk, who worked alongside me through three cold winters, Pete Nash who stepped in to build the galley, Chris Rothwell who took care of electrical systems, Lee Rogers who did the rigging, Steve Jamieson who commissioned the engine and finally Richard Lambert-Gorwyn, Toby Chadwick and Bob Strawson who did all those jobs that no-one else really wanted to go near!

 Fortuna II is now in Scotland enjoying a new lease of life.
 She is based at Ardfern and cruising, for now, the West Coast of Scotland.

 Anchored in Loch Sheldaig, summer of 2018.

-The work on Fortuna II was shortlisted for a 2019 Classic Boat Award (Restored Powered Vessels over 40ft).
-The winners are published in early April.
+The work on Fortuna II was shortlisted for a 2019 Classic Boat Award (Restored Powered Vessels over 40ft) and awarded ‘runner up’ in her class.